 Initiatives by the Indian Government and Private Bodies towards Biotech Innovation

 Amidst all these challenges, there are many entrepreneurs and startups in the biotechnology space, which are doing exceedingly well.
 The Indian Government is also providing a lot of support.
 In the last few years, Govt. initiatives like DBT, DST, CSIR, and BIRAC are pumping a generous amount of money within the biotechnology startup ecosystem.
-Besides, there are quite a few biotech startup incubators and accelerators are also being set up.
+Besides, there are quite a few biotech startups which are providing shaking incubator solutions and accelerators that are also being set up.
 The most prominent ones are listed below.

 Top Biotech-Pharma Startup Incubators in India

 - Foundation for Innovation and Technology Transfer (FITT) at IIT-Delhi (New Delhi)

 - Centre for Cellular and Molecular Platforms (C-CAMP) (Bangalore)